telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/overview.md

 ### Create the Map

-To create a Kendo UI Map, add an empty `div` in the HTML, and provide it with an ID, and, optionally, set its desired width and height inline or via CSS, as demonstrated in the example below.
+To create a Kendo UI Map, add an empty `div` in the HTML, provide it with an ID, and, optionally, set its desired width and height inline or via CSS, as demonstrated in the example below.

 ###### Example